 - 1. Ensure the office have stockpiled emergency food, water, and first aid supplies for the anticipated number of people and agreed period of time (consider non-perishable, portable, and not frozen). - 2.
 Keep stockpiled supplies in safe but accessible location. - 3.
 Have appropriate communication equipment at the hibernation location. - 4.
-Have a back up generator and fuel, where possible. - 5.
-Where necessary, pay staff 2-3 weeks worth of salary in cash to allow them to survive. - 6.
+Have a back-up generator and fuel, where possible. - 5.
+Where necessary, pay staff 2-3 weeks' worth of salary in cash to allow them to survive. - 6.
 Have staff members work from home where possible, but check in daily and advise on situation. - 7.
 Contact suppliers, bank, etc where necessary eg. Inform that operation is temporarily suspended, etc. - 8.
 Where appropriate, minimise activity in the office, back up files offsite, and disable vehicle if there is a threat of theft during chaotic periods. - 9.
-Liaise with other NGOs in similar situations.
+Liaise with other NGOs in similar situations. - 10.
+Maintain contact with Sydney office. - 11.
+Maintain contact with communities to gather information and let them know that they are not forgotten.